Beach house rentals in Rosarito

 Out-of-towners can fly into San Diego International Airport (SAN), about an hour’s drive from Rosarito, depending on border traffic, or Tijuana (TIJ), about 30 minutes away.
 Having a car is useful for getting around Baja, especially if you’re traveling on your own.
 You can rent cars at either airport, but check the fine print to ensure that it’s okay to cross the border in your rental.
 When driving, stick to the coastal toll road, which is generally safe and well maintained; still, it’s wise to avoid driving at night.
 Have small bills ready; both dollars and pesos are accepted at the tollbooth.
 If you’re planning on crossing the border in either direction during your visit, don’t forget your passport.

-Rosarito enjoys great weather all year, though its cloudy summer mornings can come as a surprise to those unaccustomed to the region’s May Gray/June Gloom—don’t worry, the marine layer burns off by afternoon.
+Rosarito enjoys great weather all year, though its cloudy summer mornings can come as a surprise to those unaccustomed to the region’s May Gray/June Gloom — don’t worry, the marine layer burns off by afternoon.
 You can’t go wrong with layers, and don’t forget your swimsuit: Even if you find the Pacific too chilly to brave without a wetsuit in December, there are plenty of clear, sunny days to spend on the beach.
-Summer and fall are packed with events, kicking off with an art festival on Memorial Day weekend and the Rosarito-Ensenada bike ride, a popular 50-miler that happens twice a year.
+Summer and fall are great times to book one of the area’s vacation rentals as these seasons are packed with events, kicking off with an art festival on Memorial Day weekend and the Rosarito-Ensenada bike ride, a popular 50-miler that happens twice a year.
 Autumn is ripe with food and drink festivals, from the Puerto Nuevo lobster fest to the Vendimia harvest party in wine country.
 In winter, keep your eyes on the ocean: You might spot the fluke of a migrating whale.

 A few miles down the old coastal highway, next to a movie studio where a number of blockbusters have been filmed, an inconspicuous unpaved road leads to tiny Popotla Beach, where fishermen unload the day’s catch, which is then cleaned, filleted, and sold at small shacks set up right on the sand.
 You can buy whole yellowtail, oysters on the half shell, live langoustines, or plastic cups brimming with tangy clam ceviche.